 We do get requests for copies of the incident reports and fire investigation reports, and these are disclosed to coroners, insurance companies and loss adjusters who are acting on behalf of the owner/occupier of an affected property or vehicle.
 Necessary identification will be requested to ensure information is not disclosed inappropriately.

 We may also use general incident information (anonymised, depersonalised) to support community safety messages, and for research and statistical purposes.

-How long will you keep hold of my information?
+How long will your information be kept?